How to add users to a system?#

 In case you forgot to set something when creating the user, you can do that afterwards using the usermod command.

-• -s to change the users default shell
+-aGto add another group to a user-sto change the users default shell

 For any additional options you might want to know you can always check the man pages using man usermod or any other command.